-And that he was mining Bitcoin when it was just $21 back in 2012.
-So he no doubt is an expert in the space and has done quite well for himself.
+And that he was mining bitcoin when it was just $21 back in 2012.
+So he’s no doubt an expert in the space and has done quite well for himself.

 Matt McCall is not as well known in the crypto space, but he is a prominent part of the InvestorPlace team and is a renowned stock analyst.
-His most popular service is called “Investment Opportunities” which focusses on stock and ETF recommendations.
+His most popular service is called “Investment Opportunities,” which focuses on stock and ETF recommendations.

 In any case, both Charlie Shrem and Matt McCall have teamed up for the Awakening Event presentation, and both contribute to the Crypto Investor Network service.